 Public Health Complaints

-Public health complaints can be made to the PCHD Environment Division (219-465-3525) pertaining to issues of public health.
+Public health complaints can be made to the PCHD Environment Division by email at Ehealth@porterco.org or phone (219-465-3525) pertaining to issues of public health.
 Anonymous complaints are accepted.
 However, in all instances, an address for the site in question must be provided.
 Public health issues may include:

 - Broken or discharging sewer lines